krenshaw2018/A-Z80/readme.txt

 The first time you open any ModelSim session by opening a *.mpf file, you need to create a library:
 ModelSim> vlib work
-Only then you can compile all modules/project sources (Compile->Compile All) and run a simulation.
+After that you can compile all modules/project sources (Compile->Compile All) and run a simulation.

 If you get a message "Unable to compile", you forgot to run 'modelsim_setup.py'.